FK Velež Mostar: Sulejman Sula Rebac becomes manager (1968–1976)

 In 1968, former player Sulejman "Sula" Rebac who had played over 500 games for Velež became manager.
 At this point, Velež were a steady midtable-team in the first division however under the guidance of Rebac Velež would experience a meteoric rise that culminated in reaching the UEFA cup quarterfinals.
 His first full season in 1968–69 saw an 8th-place finish in which the main focus was Rebac successfully utilizing Velež's youth team, a tradition Velež held right up until the Bosnian War.
 The first players to come through the academy were goalkeeper Enver Marić and striker Dušan Bajević.
 They and midfielder Franjo Vladić would make up the famous BMV trio (named after the German car manufacturer) which was one of the most prolific partnerships in the history of Bosnian football.
-The 1969–70 saw Velež finish third and Bajević joint top scorer alongside Slobodan Santrač with 20 goals each.
+The 1969–70 season saw Velež finish third and Bajević joint top scorer alongside Slobodan Santrač with 20 goals each.
 1970 also saw Bajević's first call-up to the national team, a 1–1 draw versus Austria in which he scored on his debut.
 Bajević would go on to make 37 appearances and score 29 goals, including a hat-trick against Zaire in a 9–0 demolition during the 1974 World Cup.
 In the 1972–73 Velež placed 2nd in the league, their best position yet and qualified for the UEFA cup, their first ever European competition.
 They were knocked out in the first round to Tatran Prešov.